kilowhat/kilowhat.net/_extensions/custom-paths.md

 - With debug mode enabled, a 302 temporary redirect is used.
 - With debug mode disabled, a 301 permanent redirect is used.

+Renamed profile page tabs are redirected with javascript instead of HTTP redirects due to their routing happening client-side.